alexksikes/SimSearch/README.md

 This module also adds the novel ability to combine full text queries with items.
 For example a query can be a combination of items and full text search keywords.
 In this case the results match the keywords and are re-ranked by similary to the queried items.

 It is important to note that Bayesian Sets does not care about the actual [feature][3] engineering.
-For example SimSearch implements a simple [bag of words][4] model.
+In fact SimSearch only implements a simple [bag of words][4] model.
 However other feature types are possible as long as they can be binarized.
-In this case you will need to create the index directly.
 The index is a set of files in a .xco and .yco format (more in the [tutorial][6]) that represents the presence of a feature value in a given item.
 So as long as you can create these files, SimSearch can read them and perform the matching.

 SimSearch has been [tested][5] on datasets with millions of documents and hundreds of thousands of features.
 Future plans include distributed search and real time indexing.
 For more information, feel free please to follow the [tutorial][6].